 The Senior School is a really happy place.
-We have eight forms with approximately 16 children in each class.
+We have 12 forms with approximately 16 children in each class.

 Students wear standard school uniform Monday – Thursday inclusive, which should all be clearly labelled with your child’s name.
 Friday is non-uniform day.

 During year 9 students prepare for and enter their first formal public exams, the University of Cambridge Checkpoint Examinations.
 Mock exams take place in February in preparation for the real exams in April/May.
 Students also make the major decisions concerning which IGCSE and GCSE subjects they will opt for.
-Along with close guidance from subject teachers and the Head of Seniors, children and parents explore what each subject involves before making their choices towards the end of the Lent Term.
+Along with close guidance from subject teachers and our Careers Adviser, children and parents explore what each subject involves before making their choices towards the end of the Lent Term.

 Students are prepared for IGCSE exams in their final two years at the school.
 All pupils sit a GCSE in Maths and IGCSEs in English Language, English Literature and Co-ordinated Sciences or the three Separate Sciences.
 We recommend that they take at least one foreign language as well.

-They can then choose between a wide range of other subjects at IGCSE including:
+They can then choose between a wide range of other subjects at IGCSE and GCSE including:

 French, German, Spanish, Latin, History, Geography, RS (Philosophy), Drama, Psychology, Media Studies, Art, Film Studies, Business Studies, Music, PE and ICT.